eMahtab/java-projects/nodejs-protobuf-deserialization/README.md

 In this project we deserialize, [the protobuf binary data which was originally serialized by a Java application](https://github.com/eMahtab/java-projects/tree/master/protobuf-example).

+Being able to deserialize to actual object which was serialized using a different runtime, this is the main advantage of protobuf.
+**So protobuf is language independent, provided that you follow the same schema.**

 # Step 1 : npm install protobufjs